 Getting NC Workers’ Compensation Benefits and Moving Out of State

 Sometimes an injured worker has no choice but to move out of North Carolina for one reason or another.

 TIP!
 The injured worker’s right to wage and medical benefits is not usually affected by relocation to another state.

 Still, certain practical difficulties can arise in these situations.
 For example, the insurance company might argue that they would have had work for you if you hadn’t moved, so they should be able to cut off your checks.
 (I’ve actually heard this).
 A skilled and experienced workers’ comp lawyer can help, not only deal with some of these difficulties for you, but to try to help you avoid them in the first place.

 Getting Workers’ Comp Wage Benefits Out of State

 If you’re hurt on the job and are receiving weekly wage benefit checks, simply moving to another state will not automatically disqualify you from continuing to receive benefits.

-However, that has not stopped some workers’ comp insurance companies from trying to use an out of state relocation against the injured worker.
+However, that has not stopped some workers’ comp insurance companies from trying to use an out-of-state relocation against the injured worker.
 We’ve seen it happen.
-It can be a slippery slope, but an experienced attorney can help combat their arguments.
+It can be a slippery slope, but an experienced attorney can help you to respond to their arguments.

 Don’t wait too long before hiring an attorney, though.
 Time is not on your side in these instances and delay can sometimes hurt your claim.